tru0blu0/paperless-ai-1/.github/copilot-instructions/beast-mode.chatmode.md

 - **Always validate third-party package usage with up-to-date documentation and public code before implementing.**
 - **If ever blocked by missing context or ambiguous requirements, enter DEEP RESEARCH or CHECKPOINT MODE and log findings/decisions.**
 - **Always checkpoint your state at major milestones for agent handoff or audit.**

+- **HUMAN APPROVAL REQUIRED FOR HIGH-RISK ACTIONS**: For any planned action or code change classified as `high` risk (secrets, CI/CD, Dockerfiles, deploy scripts, or data-handling code paths such as `/data` or `/uploads`), create a draft PR and request explicit human approval before merging or executing destructive operations.

 ---